CTForensics: A Comprehensive Dataset and Method for AI-Generated CT Image Detection: Introduction

 \section{Introduction}

-In recent years, the rapid advancement of generative artificial intelligence (AI), particularly GANs \cite{goodfellow2014generative} and diffusion models \cite{song2020score}, has enabled the synthesis of highly realistic images.
-In the medical imaging domain, these models have been increasingly adopted to generate synthetic data for tasks such as data augmentation and modality translation, with computed tomography (CT) being a prominent example.
-However, the high realism of AI-generated CT images raises critical concerns for clinical safety and data trustworthiness, since synthetic scans may be imperceptible to humans and automated systems, potentially leading to erroneous diagnoses.
-In this view, it is imperative to develop robust detection mechanisms capable of accurately distinguishing between authentic and AI-generated CT scans to safeguard the integrity of medical diagnostics.
+In recent years, rapid advances in generative artificial intelligence (AI), particularly generative adversarial networks (GANs) \cite{goodfellow2014generative} and diffusion models \cite{song2020score}, have facilitated the synthesis of highly realistic images.
+In medical imaging, these models have been increasingly leveraged to generate synthetic data for applications such as data augmentation and cross-modality translation, with computed tomography (CT) serving as a representative example \cite{mirsky2019ct, jiang2025lung}.
+However, the increasing visual fidelity of AI-generated CT images raises serious concerns regarding clinical safety and data trustworthiness.
+Synthetic scans may be challenging for both human experts and automated systems to distinguish from authentic scans, potentially leading to erroneous clinical interpretations or diagnoses.
+Therefore, developing robust detection mechanisms that can reliably discriminate between authentic and AI-generated CT images is essential for safeguarding the reliability and integrity of medical diagnostics.

-Despite the urgent need for effective countermeasures, a primary obstacle in the field is the lack of a CT forgery dataset that truly reflects real-world application demands.
-Existing datasets \cite{albahli2024mednet,li2025toward} only contain fake CT scans from limited kinds of CT generative methods.
-To bridge this gap, we propose \textbf{CTForensics}, a comprehensive dataset comprising 4 GAN-based and 6 diffusion-based generation methods, for a total of 10 distinct generative models.
-Inspired by natural image forgery detection \cite{ojha2023towards,tan2024rethinking,li2025improving}, this dataset focuses on evaluating model generalization to unseen generation methods.
-This is because generative techniques evolve rapidly in real-world clinical settings, and detection systems must be able to counter unpredictable algorithms.
-Without robust generalization, the security of medical diagnoses cannot be guaranteed.